These heart-shaped homemade bath bombs are scented with jasmine and sandalwood, and they make the perfect Valentine’s Day gift.

 I also made these bath bombs in sweet orange and vanilla scents.

 For the sweet orange bath bombs, I followed the same recipe, but substituted Sweet Orange essential oil for the Love Potion, and colored them with a drop each of orange and yellow food coloring.
+You may switch out the regular jojoba oil for use vanilla-infused jojoba oil to add more depth of fragrance.
+You could also use a few drops of vanilla absolute or vanilla oleoresin, in combination with the sweet orange essential oil.
+But keep in mind that this will leave brown flecks in your homemade bath bombs.

-For the white vanilla-scented heart bath bombss, I substituted 1/2 Tablespoon of vanilla perfumed oil from The Body Shop for the jojoba oil.
+For the white vanilla-scented heart bath bombs, I substituted 1/2 Tablespoon of vanilla perfumed oil from The Body Shop for the jojoba oil.
 (The oil I used isn’t available anymore, but it is similar to this vanilla body oil.)
 I didn’t add any more essential oil scent to these bath bombs, just skipped straight ahead to spritzing the mixture with witch hazel.

-Until then, don’t miss these other Valentine’s Day projects from the Celebrations of Home bloggers.
+Don’t miss these other Valentine’s Day projects from the Celebrations of Home bloggers.